baden03/print-o-matic/readme.txt

 = 1.6.7 =
 * tweaks that address Microsoft Edge issues (no surprise there, really)
-* plugin fully tested with WordPress 4.4.1
+* plugin fully tested with WordPress 4.4.2
+* added external printstyle for external triggers

 = 1.6.6 =
 * plugin fully tested with WordPress 4.4.0